jclehner/bcm2-utils/README.md

 # Writing a device profile

 A device profile is neccessary for most functions to work as advertised.
 All current definitions can be found in [profiledef.c](profiledef.c).

-If the device's bootloader serial console has been disabled, and you do not have access to the firmware console (either via serial connection, or telnet), there are ways to enable them (coming soon).
+For a great howoto, courtesy of the folks at [@ecos-wtf](https://github.com/ecos-wtf), check out [this blog post](https://ecos.wtf/2021/03/09/bcm2-utils-bootloader-dumping).

 The following information is required to add a new profile: